Skip to content

 Role

-Dr Jenny Mackay is Principal Lecturer (forensic psychology) with responsibility for outreach and student volunteering, Associate Course Leader for MSc Forensic Mental Health, Associate Fellow of the Higher Education Academy and Chartered Psychologist.
-She teaches on both the undergraduate and postgraduate psychology courses on the following modules:
+Dr Jenny Mackay is Principal Lecturer (forensic psychology/forensic mental health) with responsibility for outreach and student volunteering.
+Jenny is a Fellow of Advance HE and Chartered Psychologist.
+She teaches on both the undergraduate and postgraduate psychology courses in specialist areas related to forensic mental health, trauma, and offending behaviour.
+Jenny co-leads the Qualitative Forensic Lab for final year research project students.

 Career overview